 Easy Hotteok (Korean Sweet Pancake)

-Hotteok is a pan-fried Korean sweet pancake filled with gooey cinnamon and brown sugar syrup.
-It's a beloved Korean street food sweet.
-This easy recipe using a few basic ingredients brings you the classic taste.
+Hotteok is a crispy, pan-fried Korean sweet pancake with a gooey cinnamon and brown sugar filling.
+This easy recipe lets you recreate the authentic street food favorite at home with simple ingredients!

 Korean corn dog (or Korean hotdog) is a trendy street food filled with cheese and sausage, and coated in french fries and crispy panko breadcrumbs.
 This recipe lets you easily recreate the best version at home.